 I am assistant professor of economics at the University of Konstanz.
 I am also affiliated to the University of Zurich.
 Below you can browse my publications.
 Contact details are at the bottom.
 Feel free to contact me if you have any questions, comments or requests.

 Here is a link to my [CV].

 My research interests lie in the fields of public, organizational, and behavioral economics.
 I apply game theory and experiments to address my research questions.

-Currently, my research agenda focusses on decision-making and communication in groups, such as committees or cartels.
+Currently, my research agenda focuses on decision-making and communication in groups, such as committees or cartels.
 Further research projects address questions related to individual decision-making, self-selection in the labor market, pro-social behavior, and the design of effective poverty alleviation policies for developing countries.